Education & Training

 At about this time I gained a PGCE-FE teaching qualification from Greenwich University via distance learning.
 Initially I taught in higher education, teaching Hagen's brand of Stanislavsky at Goldsmiths on the BA Acting degree, then as academic tutor on the MA Advanced Theatre Practise at Royal Central School of Speech and Drama, and as a Director at Wimbledon College of Arts on the B.A. costume design and the MA Scenography.
 From there I moved to Lewisham Southwark College and spent 13 years bloody wonderful years teaching acting and directing plays.
 So many highlights from this period, mostly about the students I had the privilege to teach, but also some fun staging challenges adapting Shakespeare's "Tempest' for a staging by MA students inside the 1869 Cutty Sark sailing ship at Greenwich.

-A commission from the Arts Council enabled a month long research trip to Nepal in 2014 culminating in a performative installation. http://www.thegreatandthesmall.com/ For three consecutive summers I directed the Jam Factory's International Performance Festival in Uplyme, Dorset.
+2014: A commission from the Arts Council enabled a month long research trip to Nepal culminating in a performative installation. http://www.thegreatandthesmall.com/ For three consecutive summers I directed the Jam Factory's International Performance Festival in Uplyme, Dorset.

-After leaving teaching in 2017 and moving to the Middle East for 18 mths, I began writing plays again, teaching communication skills some of the first ever acting workshops to film students in Riyadh, Saudi Arabia.
+2017-18 Riyadh: I began writing plays again and teaching some of the first ever acting workshops to film students in Saudia Arabia.

-Back in London during lockdown, March 2020, it was easy for me to return to working online: Zoom was a far more stable platform than anything we'd had in the early noughties, and now everyone seemed to know how to use it.
-This website mainly documents the work I've created online during lockdown.
+2020: London, lockdown.
+It was easy for me to return to working online, Zoom was a far more stable platform than anything we'd had in the early noughties, and now everyone seemed to know how to use it.
+Some of this digital work is documented here

 2022, I returned to acting in London: Information here